Women's National Basketball Association: Teams

-The WNBA originated with 8 teams in 1997, and through a sequence of expansions, contractions, and relocations will consist of 13 teams as of the 2025 season and a total of 19 franchises in WNBA history.
+The WNBA originated with eight teams in 1997.
+Through a sequence of expansions, contractions, and relocations, it will consist of 15 teams as of the 2026 season.

-As of the 2025 season, the Las Vegas Aces (formerly known as the Utah Starzz and San Antonio (Silver) Stars), Los Angeles Sparks, New York Liberty, and Phoenix Mercury are the only remaining franchises that were founded in 1997.
+As of the 2026 season, the Las Vegas Aces (formerly known as the Utah Starzz and San Antonio (Silver) Stars), Los Angeles Sparks, New York Liberty, and Phoenix Mercury are the only remaining franchises that were founded in 1997.

-Arenas listed below reflect those in use during the 2025 season.
+Arenas listed below reflect those in use during the 2026 season.